Acurisu/NieR-Replicant-ver.1.22474487139/README.md

 This repository is split into multiple parts.

-- [Editor](Editor) contains the source code of ReactJS WebApp which can runs [here](https://acurisu.github.io/NieR-Replicant-ver.1.22474487139/).
+- [Editor](Editor) contains the source code of the ReactJS web application which runs [here](https://acurisu.github.io/NieR-Replicant-ver.1.22474487139/).
 The corresponding Steam guide can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2489207847).
 - [Information](Information) is my note-taking place which may contain valuable information for the ones interested.
 - [Playground](Playground) is my place to have fun and try out things.
 You probably should ignore this place as it will be messy.
 - [Trainer](Trainer) is where I played with C++20 modules.
 It's an allrounder tool with endless potential ;).